Fyrelyon/SpaceWar/README.md

 # Doggo-Catto Battle!

 The evil cattos have taken over the world; oh no!
 It's up to space doggo now to stop the evil cattos from reigning over the world!
-The fate lies within you to save the earth!
+The fate lies within you to save the planet!
+Will you remain victorious and save the residents of earth or will you fall victim to the evil space cattos?

 ## How 2 Play